Joseph-911/flight_project/README.md

         `python manage.py runserver`

-    2. Go to frontend folder and run the commands:
+    2. Go to frontend folder and run the command:

-        `npm start`

         `npm start`